MasaDamdoum/respiration-sensor-snr-benchmark/README.md

 ## Hardware Configuration
 - All accelerometers and the lab-developed breathing sensor were mounted on a **single wearable belt**
-- All signals were acquired using **one Arduino**, ensuring:
+- All signals were acquired using one Arduino, ensuring:
   - identical motion conditions
   - synchronized data capture
   - consistent sensor placement
-- One sensor module (digital I/O) required a **logic level shifter** due to a voltage mismatch between the sensor and Arduino I/O levels
+- One sensor module (digital I/O) required a logic level shifter due to a voltage mismatch between the sensor and Arduino I/O levels

 ---